Colophon

 It's easy to update this site with a basic text editor, as opposed to a web interface normally found in blog engines.

 Markdown makes adding emphasis, code, headings, and links easy.
-The notes have a front-matter section that provide the date they were last updated and the epistemic status and effort metadata.
+Notes have a front-matter section with the date they were last updated and other metadata, like the epistemic status and effort.
 I wish they didn't need this (it's a bit clunky to have this information "above the fold"), but I haven't come up with a better way to assign metadata yet.

-The site generator is called lift11 Because it converts Markdown to markup..
+The site generator is called lift11 Because it converts Markdown to markup. and is written in Zig.

 It's written in Zig with zero dependencies outside of the standard library.